 He first became aware of his diabetes when his eyesight began to fluctuate and he developed an unquenchable thirst.
 He must have battled diabetes for at least 20 years.
 A back injury on the job made that battle harder since it was practically impossible for him to do any kind of exercise except walking – so frustrating for an active man who had once been an avid runner.

-About 2-1/2 years ago, his doctors told him that the years of diabetes had finally taken their toll on his kidneys.
+Around 2008, his doctors told him that the years of diabetes had finally taken their toll on his kidneys.
 They delayed dialysis as long as they could and his family wondered if he could be a candidate for a kidney transplant.
 Because of his weight, transplantation wasn’t a realistic option.
 He finally chose PD (peritoneal dialysis), which he could do at home.
 He seemed to be coping and I believe dialysis made him feel better; but juggling a diabetic diet and a kidney diet when you love food is hard and I know he got depressed sometimes.

 So I’m hoping Uncle Bob’s story inspires others to think, learn more about diabetes and kidney disease, take control of their health, and get the word out.